thehaguefreek/thehaguefreek.github.io/_posts/2020-05-03-manjaro-auto-install-apps.md

 ``` bash
 sudo pacman -S app_name --needed --noconfirm
 ```
-Add **--needed** to prevent the reïnstallation of already installed apps.
+* **--needed** to prevent the reïnstallation of already installed apps.
-Add **--nocoffirm** to automatically install the application with no questions asked.
+* **--noconfirm** to automatically install the application with no questions asked.

 ### Pacman example

-Now we just have to put our favourite apps in an array and loop over this array to install pacman apps:
+Now we just have to put our favorite apps in an array and loop over this array to install Pacman apps:

 ```bash
 # Array with applications